-In an unexplained act of charity, Jeanne Holman, picks up an injured, apparent tramp and takes him home to care for him little realising who he was or the effect he would have on her life and those of her family.
+In an unexplained act of charity, Jeanne Holman, picks up an injured, apparent tramp and takes him home to care for him little realizing who he was, or the effect he would have on her life and those of her family.

 When Jane Holman is driving with her two sons, Tom and Gunny, she accidentally runs into a drifter, named Jack McCloud, who breaks his leg.
-Feeling sorry for him, Jane invites Jack and his dog Betty Jane to stay at her home until his leg has healed.
+Feeling sorry for him, Jane invites Jack and his dog Betty Jane to stay at her house until his leg has healed.
 After having some difficulties to adapt to this new lifestyle, Jack soon finds himself loved by the family and they all want him to stay.
 When he starts teaching baseball to Tom, who misses his father who's missing in the Korean War, the two of them develop a strong bond.
-Meanwhile Gunny believes that there's more to Jack and Betty Jane than meets the eye, and he's determined to find out!
+Meanwhile, Gunny believes that there's more to Jack and Betty Jane than meets the eye, and he's determined to find out.
 Written by

 Peter Huiskes <email@example.com>

 15 of 21 people found this review helpful.